WebSite48VoltsCGS/Stage-Web-Project-2023/README.md

 Day 5 (16/06/23)
 - Summary:
     - Logbook: Updated structure
-    - Django: Navigation bar > Contact us > Display model > Add model form
+    - Django:
+        - Updated base.html to include a first navigation bar
+        - Created a "Contact us" page with a form to fill in
+        - Added a read page to display data from the model "Band"
+        - Created a form to add data to a model
 - [09:00-09:25] Logbook and GitHub update
 - [09:25-12:00] Create a Web Application With Django (Part 2)
-- [12:10-12:15] Logbook update
+- [12:10-12:20] Logbook update with a new layout

 ## To do list
 - Build Your First Web Pages With HTML and CSS